zmb3/spotify/README.md

 version that accepts additional parameters.
 The latter is suffixed with `Opt` to indicate that it accepts some optional parameters.

+### Automatic Retries

+The API will throttle your requests if you are sending them too rapidly.
+This client can automatically wait and reattempt the request, but this does not happen automatically.
+To enable this, set the `AutoRetry` field on the `Client` struct to `true`.

+For more information, see Spotify [rate-limits](https://developer.spotify.com/web-api/user-guide/#rate-limiting).

 ## API Examples

 Examples of the API can be found in the [examples](examples) directory.